Drumahoe

 Drumahoe (from Irish Droim na hUamha 'ridge of the cave') is a village and townland in County Londonderry, Northern Ireland.
 It lies to the east of Derry.
-It is home to Institute F.C., an NIFL Championship football club.
+It was home to Institute F.C., an NIFL Championship football club.
 The busy A6 road from Belfast to Derry passes through the townland.
 It is situated within Derry and Strabane district.

 Demography

 On Census Day 29 April 2001 the resident population of Drumahoe was 1,367.
 Of these: